Bruno Miranda

-Bruno Miranda Villagomez (born 10 February 1998) is a Bolivian footballer who plays as a striker for Royal Pari.
+Bruno Miranda Villagomez (born 10 February 1998) is a Bolivian footballer who plays as a striker for Aucas.

 Club career

 Miranda was born in Santa Cruz de la Sierra, Bolivia.
 As a teenager, he played his club football in Chile with the Universidad de Chile team.

 Miranda was loaned to D.C.
 United in August 2017.
-He made his first MLS appearance on August 13, 2017, being subbed on in a game against Real Salt Lake.
+He made his first MLS appearance on 13 August 2017, being subbed on in a game against Real Salt Lake.
 His contract option was not exercised by D.C.
 United after the 2018 season.

 Soon after his loan deal with D.C. ended, he joined Wilstermann.

-On January 1, 2020, Miranda joined Royal Pari.
+On 1 January 2020, Miranda joined Royal Pari.

 International career

-Miranda has represented Bolivia internationally at several youth levels: under-15, under-17, and under 20.
-He made his first appearance for the Bolivia senior men's team in 2016.
+Miranda has represented Bolivia at various youth levels, including under-15, under-17, and under-20.
+He made his debut for the Bolivia senior men's team in 2016.